jyellick/obc-docs/whitepaper.md

 Chaincode Services use <a href="https://github.com/docker/"> Docker </a> to host the chaincode without relying on any particular virtual machine or computer language.
 Docker provides a secured, lightweight way to sandbox the chaincode execution.
 The environment is a “locked down” and secured container along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
 Other languages can be enabled if required. <p><p>

-Secure Registry service enables Secured Docker Registry of base Openchain images and custom images containing chaincodes.<p><p>
+Secure Registry service enables Secured Docker Registry of base Open Blockchain images and custom images containing chaincodes.<p><p>

 The world state represents the state for every chaincode.
 Each chaincode is assigned its own state that can be used to store data in a key-value format, where keys and values are arbitrary byte arrays.
 The world state also contains the block number to which it corresponds.